 All my joy and happiness was gone…

-I stayed almost 8 years with this company, 8 terrible years.
+I spent almost 8 years with this company, 8 terrible years.
 I worked more and more and I worked harder and harder.
 I started climbing up the corporate ladder and I made more and more money.

 But, as the years went by, I felt worse and worse and I slipped into a depression.
 All the money and the fancy stuff I bought didn’t help.
 I felt empty and tremendously unhappy.

 I didn’t live my life and I didn’t live my dreams.
-Actually I didn’t live at all, I was merely existing.
+Actually, I didn’t live at all, I was merely existing.